ConsciousMachines/blockchain_projects/neural_solidity/README.md

 # Neural Networks in Solidity

 What better way to train AI than to have it automatically receive information on a blockchain?
-It can be fmor whatever sources are needed, or whoever likes to contribute.
+It can be from whatever sources are needed, or whoever likes to contribute.
 These are experimental architectures that can be called off-chain to save gas.
-The first use-case will be to create a network that takes in time-series data to process it through the neural network.
+The first use-case will be to create a network that takes in time-series data to process it through the neural network, since an RNN and Ethereum's state are the same concept :)

 Thus Far:
 1. RNN factory and Cell